microsoft/app-camp/docs/aad/ExtendTeamsApp.md

 ---8<--- "extended-lab-intro.md"

 With the release of the Teams app manifest 1.13 or latest, you can now run your teams apps in other Microsoft 365 products like Outlook and Microsoft 365 app (previously known as Office app).
-In this lab, you'll extend the personal tab app which is the core application, to other surfaces in the Microsoft365 ecosystem.
+In this lab, you'll extend the personal tab app which is the core application, to other products in the Microsoft 365.
 We will also leverage Microsoft Teams JavaScript client library to integrate native capabilities of these products in our application like chat, mail etc.

 We will cover the following concepts in this exercise: